 Individual room heating and under floor heating.

 Accommodation can be configured to your choosing to meet the needs of your group.
-Rooms 1, 3, 4 and 6 have single beds under the queen bed, noting that the Lodge only accommodates a maximum of 12 people
+Rooms 1, 3, 4 and 6 have single beds under the queen bed, noting that the Lodge only accommodates a maximum of 12 people.

 WHAT YOU NEED TO BRING WITH YOU